ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Adding imported DXF geometries to adaptive templates
 ****************************************************
 Custom geometry can be imported to Motor-CAD from a DXF file.
-For details on how to import a custom geometry from DXF file, please see the 'Custom Machine Geometries' tutorial supplied with Motor-CAD.
+For information on how to import custom geometry from a DXF file, please see the "Custom Machine Geometries" tutorial supplied with Motor-CAD.

-Once a custom geometry has been imported, it is automatically separated into regions which will appear under 'Import' in the Geometry -> Editor tab.
-These imported geometry regions can be accessed using ``get_region_dxf()`` from ``ansys.motorcad.core``.
-The geometry regions that are currently set in the Motor-CAD model are shown under 'Template' in the tree.
+Once a custom geometry has been imported, it is automatically separated into regions, which will appear under **Import** in the **Geometry -> Editor** tab.
+These imported geometry regions can be accessed using the ``get_region_dxf()`` method from the ``ansys.motorcad.core`` API.
+The geometry regions that are currently set in the Motor-CAD model are shown under **Template** in the tree.

 .. figure:: ../images/Adaptive_Geometry_DXF__1.png
     :width: 500pt

-    Geometry -> Editor -> Geometry tab with an imported custom geometry from DXF file.
+    **Geometry -> Editor -> Geometry** tab with an imported custom geometry from DXF file.

 By default, the imported regions will not be displayed.
 To display an imported region, tick the check box.